kLjubomir/RemoteJobFinder/specifications.md

 **Scenario: Disregard false remote adverts**
   **Given** advert description is fetched
-  **When** description text includes words like "on-site", "onsite", "U.S. Citizen," etc.
+  **When** description text includes words like "on-site", "onsite", "U.S. Citizen", "residence in" etc.
   **Then** the adverts are not truly remote adverts.

 &nbsp;